davischris/AltairDuino680/README.md

 - Any initialization required for proper operation is performed at runtime by the BASIC interpreter itself.

 As a result, **this image is suitable for loading via paper tape, S-record, or terminal, and should behave like the original BASIC as distributed by MITS/Microsoft.**  However, it is not an exact byte-for-byte match with any known original release.

-**If you have access to an original Altair 680 BASIC distribution tape, please consider sharing it with the vintage computing community!**

 ## Notes